-A. Final Policymaker Theory
+A. Final Policymaker Theory / Delegation Theory

-48. The FLPD Chief of Police is the final policymaker for policies governing FLPD policing.
-The Chief of Police reviews and approves FLPD policies before their implementation and dissemination.

-- 49. Fort Lauderdale is a Manager-Commission form of municipal government.
+- 52. The FLPD Chief of Police is the final policymaker for policies governing FLPD policies.
+The Chief of Police reviews and approves FLPD policies before their implementation and dissemination. - 53.
+Fort Lauderdale is a Manager-Commission form of municipal government.
 The City Manager does not "weigh in," "guide," or suggest police policy or tactics implemented and used in the City of Fort Lauderdale.
-The City Manager has no authority when it comes to the development of police policies, protocols, procedures, and the implementation of police policies, protocols, and procedures. - 50.
-Chief of Police Rick Maglione authorized the deployment of KIPs and tear gas during the assembly. - 51.
-Maglione knew tear gas and KIPs were deployed to disperse the crowd, and that KIPs and tear gas were deployed after Officer Hayes was no longer at the Parking Garage. - 52.
-Maglione knew less lethal weaponry was being deployed without warning or dispersal order by subordinate FLPD officers. - 53.
-Maglione had the authority to stop the use of tear gas and kinetic impact projectiles being deployed. - 54.
-Maglione had the means to contact officers at the Parking Garage. - 55.
-Maglione gave no instructions to stop using tear gas, chemical munitions, and KIPs, and did not direct his subordinates to issue such orders.
+The City Manager has no authority for the development of police policies, protocols, procedures, and the implementation of police policies, protocols, and procedures.

+- 54. Chief of Police Rick Maglione authorized the deployment of KIPs and tear gas during the assembly. - 55.
+Maglione knew tear gas and KIPs were deployed to disperse the crowd, and that KIPs and tear gas were deployed after Officer Hayes was no longer at the Parking Garage. - 56.
+Maglione knew less lethal weaponry was being deployed without warning or a dispersal order by subordinate FLPD officers. - 57.
+Maglione had the authority to stop the use of tear gas and kinetic impact projectiles from being deployed. - 58.
+Maglione had the means to contact officers at the Parking Garage. - 59.
+Maglione gave no instructions to stop using tear gas, chemical munitions, and KIPs, and did not direct his subordinates to issue such orders. - 60.
+FLPD delegated authority to subordinates to exercise discretion when to deploy crowd control tactics against a demonstration. - 61.
+FLPD has no official policy on the deployment of tear gas and KIPS in crowd control situations that constrain the deployment of force against crowds containing peaceful, nonviolent demonstrators. - 62.
+The decision to deploy force was not subject to supervision or review, except to the extent that those delegated the authority, in their sole and unsupervised discretion, deemed appropriate.